Table of Contents

 What Does “Settling A Claim” Mean, And Is There A Difference Between A Claim And A Settlement?

 You might receive an offer from the insurance provider to settle your claim.
 When you “settle a claim,” you agree to receive a certain sum of money, after which you release your right to sue the party and release them from all liability.
-It’s best to hire a lawyer specializing in personal injury to guide you in settling a claim.
+If you’re unsure whether to accept that offer, consider hiring a lawyer experienced in personal injury to guide you in settling a claim.

 Before accepting any offer, you should be aware of the following crucial information regarding insurance settlement negotiations: